-The University’s colleges and halls are an integral part of the University’s educational program.
+The University’s residences are an integral part of the University’s educational program.
 As such, your academic progress is of great interest to us.
 You are expected to make an earnest attempt at your academic studies and strive to achieve an appropriate balance between all aspects of your life (academic and personal and extracurricular activities, such as those associated with sport or culture).
-UOW Accommodation Services cares about your academic progress and will, where possible, assist you in achieving your best.
-You should feel free to approach your Student Leader/s, Head or Student Residence Manager if you require academic assistance.
+UOW Accommodation cares about your academic progress and will, where possible, assist you in achieving your best.
+You should feel free to approach your Community Leader/s or Associate Director, Student Residence if you require academic assistance.
 They will have a good knowledge of the academic resources available to you and will be able to direct you to the most appropriate area for your needs.

 These may include: